Cotton: International trade

 The 25,000 cotton growers in the United States are heavily subsidized at the rate of $2 billion per year although China now provides the highest overall level of cotton sector support.
 The future of these subsidies is uncertain and has led to anticipatory expansion of cotton brokers' operations in Africa.
 Dunavant expanded in Africa by buying out local operations.
 This is only possible in former British colonies and Mozambique; former French colonies continue to maintain tight monopolies, inherited from their former colonialist masters, on cotton purchases at low fixed prices.

 To encourage trade and organize discussion about cotton, World Cotton Day is celebrated every October 7.

-Leading producer countries
+Cotton is included within World Trade Organization (WTO) activities within two "complementary tracks":